LuxStat/Accelerometer/CodeBook.md

 Variable	Description
 --------------------------------------------------------------------------------------------------------------------------------------
-Activity	One of the six activities
-: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
-Subject	Sequential number of the subject (1-30)

-tBodyAcc-mean()-X	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyAcc-mean()-X'

-tBodyAcc-mean()-Y	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyAcc-mean()-Y'

-tBodyAcc-mean()-Z	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyAcc-mean()-Z'

-tBodyAcc-std()-X	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyAcc-std()-X'

-tBodyAcc-std()-Y	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyAcc-std()-Y'

-tBodyAcc-std()-Z	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyAcc-std()-Z'

-tGravityAcc-mean()-X	Average (for all measures performed on the subject for the given activity) of the variable 'tGravityAcc-mean()-X'

-tGravityAcc-mean()-Y	Average (for all measures performed on the subject for the given activity) of the variable 'tGravityAcc-mean()-Y'

-tGravityAcc-mean()-Z	Average (for all measures performed on the subject for the given activity) of the variable 'tGravityAcc-mean()-Z'

-tGravityAcc-std()-X	Average (for all measures performed on the subject for the given activity) of the variable 'tGravityAcc-std()-X'

-tGravityAcc-std()-Y	Average (for all measures performed on the subject for the given activity) of the variable 'tGravityAcc-std()-Y'

-tGravityAcc-std()-Z	Average (for all measures performed on the subject for the given activity) of the variable 'tGravityAcc-std()-Z'

-tBodyAccJerk-mean()-X	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyAccJerk-mean()-X'

-tBodyAccJerk-mean()-Y	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyAccJerk-mean()-Y'

-tBodyAccJerk-mean()-Z	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyAccJerk-mean()-Z'

-tBodyAccJerk-std()-X	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyAccJerk-std()-X'

-tBodyAccJerk-std()-Y	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyAccJerk-std()-Y'

-tBodyAccJerk-std()-Z	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyAccJerk-std()-Z'

-tBodyGyro-mean()-X	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyGyro-mean()-X'

-tBodyGyro-mean()-Y	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyGyro-mean()-Y'

-tBodyGyro-mean()-Z	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyGyro-mean()-Z'

-tBodyGyro-std()-X	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyGyro-std()-X'

-tBodyGyro-std()-Y	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyGyro-std()-Y'

-tBodyGyro-std()-Z	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyGyro-std()-Z'

-tBodyGyroJerk-mean()-X	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyGyroJerk-mean()-X'

-tBodyGyroJerk-mean()-Y	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyGyroJerk-mean()-Y'

-tBodyGyroJerk-mean()-Z	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyGyroJerk-mean()-Z'

-tBodyGyroJerk-std()-X	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyGyroJerk-std()-X'

-tBodyGyroJerk-std()-Y	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyGyroJerk-std()-Y'

-tBodyGyroJerk-std()-Z	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyGyroJerk-std()-Z'

-tBodyAccMag-mean()	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyAccMag-mean()'

-tBodyAccMag-std()	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyAccMag-std()'

-tGravityAccMag-mean()	Average (for all measures performed on the subject for the given activity) of the variable 'tGravityAccMag-mean()'

-tGravityAccMag-std()	Average (for all measures performed on the subject for the given activity) of the variable 'tGravityAccMag-std()'

-tBodyAccJerkMag-mean()	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyAccJerkMag-mean()'

-tBodyAccJerkMag-std()	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyAccJerkMag-std()'

-tBodyGyroMag-mean()	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyGyroMag-mean()'

-tBodyGyroMag-std()	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyGyroMag-std()'

-tBodyGyroJerkMag-mean()	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyGyroJerkMag-mean()'

-tBodyGyroJerkMag-std()	Average (for all measures performed on the subject for the given activity) of the variable 'tBodyGyroJerkMag-std()'

-fBodyAcc-mean()-X	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyAcc-mean()-X'

-fBodyAcc-mean()-Y	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyAcc-mean()-Y'

-fBodyAcc-mean()-Z	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyAcc-mean()-Z'

-fBodyAcc-std()-X	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyAcc-std()-X'

-fBodyAcc-std()-Y	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyAcc-std()-Y'

-fBodyAcc-std()-Z	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyAcc-std()-Z'

-fBodyAccJerk-mean()-X	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyAccJerk-mean()-X'

-fBodyAccJerk-mean()-Y	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyAccJerk-mean()-Y'

-fBodyAccJerk-mean()-Z	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyAccJerk-mean()-Z'

-fBodyAccJerk-std()-X	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyAccJerk-std()-X'

-fBodyAccJerk-std()-Y	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyAccJerk-std()-Y'

-fBodyAccJerk-std()-Z	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyAccJerk-std()-Z'

-fBodyGyro-mean()-X	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyGyro-mean()-X'

-fBodyGyro-mean()-Y	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyGyro-mean()-Y'

-fBodyGyro-mean()-Z	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyGyro-mean()-Z'

-fBodyGyro-std()-X	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyGyro-std()-X'

-fBodyGyro-std()-Y	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyGyro-std()-Y'

-fBodyGyro-std()-Z	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyGyro-std()-Z'

-fBodyAccMag-mean()	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyAccMag-mean()'

-fBodyAccMag-std()	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyAccMag-std()'

-fBodyBodyAccJerkMag-mean()	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyBodyAccJerkMag-mean()'

-fBodyBodyAccJerkMag-std()	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyBodyAccJerkMag-std()'

-fBodyBodyGyroMag-mean()	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyBodyGyroMag-mean()'

-fBodyBodyGyroMag-std()	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyBodyGyroMag-std()'

-fBodyBodyGyroJerkMag-mean()	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyBodyGyroJerkMag-mean()'

-fBodyBodyGyroJerkMag-std()	Average (for all measures performed on the subject for the given activity) of the variable 'fBodyBodyGyroJerkMag-std()'
+Activity:	One of the six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

+Subject: Sequential number of the subject (1-30)

+tBodyAcc-mean()-X: Average (for all measures performed on the subjects) of the variable 'tBodyAcc-mean()-X'

+tBodyAcc-mean()-Y: Average (for all measures performed on the subjects) of the variable 'tBodyAcc-mean()-Y'

+tBodyAcc-mean()-Z: Average (for all measures performed on the subjects) of the variable 'tBodyAcc-mean()-Z'

+tBodyAcc-std()-X: Average (for all measures performed on the subjects) of the variable 'tBodyAcc-std()-X'

+tBodyAcc-std()-Y: Average (for all measures performed on the subjects) of the variable 'tBodyAcc-std()-Y'

+tBodyAcc-std()-Z: Average (for all measures performed on the subjects) of the variable 'tBodyAcc-std()-Z'

+tGravityAcc-mean()-X: Average (for all measures performed on the subjects) of the variable 'tGravityAcc-mean()-X'

+tGravityAcc-mean()-Y: Average (for all measures performed on the subjects) of the variable 'tGravityAcc-mean()-Y'

+tGravityAcc-mean()-Z: Average (for all measures performed on the subjects) of the variable 'tGravityAcc-mean()-Z'

+tGravityAcc-std()-X: Average (for all measures performed on the subjects) of the variable 'tGravityAcc-std()-X'

+tGravityAcc-std()-Y: Average (for all measures performed on the subjects) of the variable 'tGravityAcc-std()-Y'

+tGravityAcc-std()-Z: Average (for all measures performed on the subjects) of the variable 'tGravityAcc-std()-Z'

+tBodyAccJerk-mean()-X: Average (for all measures performed on the subjects) of the variable 'tBodyAccJerk-mean()-X'

+tBodyAccJerk-mean()-Y: Average (for all measures performed on the subjects) of the variable 'tBodyAccJerk-mean()-Y'

+tBodyAccJerk-mean()-Z: Average (for all measures performed on the subjects) of the variable 'tBodyAccJerk-mean()-Z'

+tBodyAccJerk-std()-X: Average (for all measures performed on the subjects) of the variable 'tBodyAccJerk-std()-X'

+tBodyAccJerk-std()-Y: Average (for all measures performed on the subjects) of the variable 'tBodyAccJerk-std()-Y'

+tBodyAccJerk-std()-Z: Average (for all measures performed on the subjects) of the variable 'tBodyAccJerk-std()-Z'

+tBodyGyro-mean()-X: Average (for all measures performed on the subjects) of the variable 'tBodyGyro-mean()-X'

+tBodyGyro-mean()-Y: Average (for all measures performed on the subjects) of the variable 'tBodyGyro-mean()-Y'

+tBodyGyro-mean()-Z: Average (for all measures performed on the subjects) of the variable 'tBodyGyro-mean()-Z'

+tBodyGyro-std()-X: Average (for all measures performed on the subjects) of the variable 'tBodyGyro-std()-X'

+tBodyGyro-std()-Y: Average (for all measures performed on the subjects) of the variable 'tBodyGyro-std()-Y'

+tBodyGyro-std()-Z: Average (for all measures performed on the subjects) of the variable 'tBodyGyro-std()-Z'

+tBodyGyroJerk-mean()-X: Average (for all measures performed on the subjects) of the variable 'tBodyGyroJerk-mean()-X'

+tBodyGyroJerk-mean()-Y: Average (for all measures performed on the subjects) of the variable 'tBodyGyroJerk-mean()-Y'

+tBodyGyroJerk-mean()-Z: Average (for all measures performed on the subjects) of the variable 'tBodyGyroJerk-mean()-Z'

+tBodyGyroJerk-std()-X: Average (for all measures performed on the subjects) of the variable 'tBodyGyroJerk-std()-X'

+tBodyGyroJerk-std()-Y: Average (for all measures performed on the subjects) of the variable 'tBodyGyroJerk-std()-Y'

+tBodyGyroJerk-std()-Z: Average (for all measures performed on the subjects) of the variable 'tBodyGyroJerk-std()-Z'

+tBodyAccMag-mean(): Average (for all measures performed on the subjects) of the variable 'tBodyAccMag-mean()'

+tBodyAccMag-std(): Average (for all measures performed on the subjects) of the variable 'tBodyAccMag-std()'

+tGravityAccMag-mean(): Average (for all measures performed on the subjects) of the variable 'tGravityAccMag-mean()'

+tGravityAccMag-std(): Average (for all measures performed on the subjects) of the variable 'tGravityAccMag-std()'

+tBodyAccJerkMag-mean(): Average (for all measures performed on the subjects) of the variable 'tBodyAccJerkMag-mean()'

+tBodyAccJerkMag-std(): Average (for all measures performed on the subjects) of the variable 'tBodyAccJerkMag-std()'

+tBodyGyroMag-mean(): Average (for all measures performed on the subjects) of the variable 'tBodyGyroMag-mean()'

+tBodyGyroMag-std(): Average (for all measures performed on the subjects) of the variable 'tBodyGyroMag-std()'

+tBodyGyroJerkMag-mean(): Average (for all measures performed on the subjects) of the variable 'tBodyGyroJerkMag-mean()'

+tBodyGyroJerkMag-std(): Average (for all measures performed on the subjects) of the variable 'tBodyGyroJerkMag-std()'

+fBodyAcc-mean()-X: Average (for all measures performed on the subjects) of the variable 'fBodyAcc-mean()-X'

+fBodyAcc-mean()-Y: Average (for all measures performed on the subjects) of the variable 'fBodyAcc-mean()-Y'

+fBodyAcc-mean()-Z: Average (for all measures performed on the subjects) of the variable 'fBodyAcc-mean()-Z'

+fBodyAcc-std()-X: Average (for all measures performed on the subjects) of the variable 'fBodyAcc-std()-X'

+fBodyAcc-std()-Y: Average (for all measures performed on the subjects) of the variable 'fBodyAcc-std()-Y'

+fBodyAcc-std()-Z: Average (for all measures performed on the subjects) of the variable 'fBodyAcc-std()-Z'

+fBodyAccJerk-mean()-X: Average (for all measures performed on the subjects) of the variable 'fBodyAccJerk-mean()-X'

+fBodyAccJerk-mean()-Y: Average (for all measures performed on the subjects) of the variable 'fBodyAccJerk-mean()-Y'

+fBodyAccJerk-mean()-Z: Average (for all measures performed on the subjects) of the variable 'fBodyAccJerk-mean()-Z'

+fBodyAccJerk-std()-X: Average (for all measures performed on the subjects) of the variable 'fBodyAccJerk-std()-X'

+fBodyAccJerk-std()-Y: Average (for all measures performed on the subjects) of the variable 'fBodyAccJerk-std()-Y'

+fBodyAccJerk-std()-Z: Average (for all measures performed on the subjects) of the variable 'fBodyAccJerk-std()-Z'

+fBodyGyro-mean()-X: Average (for all measures performed on the subjects) of the variable 'fBodyGyro-mean()-X'

+fBodyGyro-mean()-Y: Average (for all measures performed on the subjects) of the variable 'fBodyGyro-mean()-Y'

+fBodyGyro-mean()-Z: Average (for all measures performed on the subjects) of the variable 'fBodyGyro-mean()-Z'

+fBodyGyro-std()-X: Average (for all measures performed on the subjects) of the variable 'fBodyGyro-std()-X'

+fBodyGyro-std()-Y: Average (for all measures performed on the subjects) of the variable 'fBodyGyro-std()-Y'

+fBodyGyro-std()-Z: Average (for all measures performed on the subjects) of the variable 'fBodyGyro-std()-Z'

+fBodyAccMag-mean(): Average (for all measures performed on the subjects) of the variable 'fBodyAccMag-mean()'

+fBodyAccMag-std(): Average (for all measures performed on the subjects) of the variable 'fBodyAccMag-std()'

+fBodyBodyAccJerkMag-mean(): Average (for all measures performed on the subjects) of the variable 'fBodyBodyAccJerkMag-mean()'

+fBodyBodyAccJerkMag-std(): Average (for all measures performed on the subjects) of the variable 'fBodyBodyAccJerkMag-std()'

+fBodyBodyGyroMag-mean(): Average (for all measures performed on the subjects) of the variable 'fBodyBodyGyroMag-mean()'

+fBodyBodyGyroMag-std(): Average (for all measures performed on the subjects) of the variable 'fBodyBodyGyroMag-std()'

+fBodyBodyGyroJerkMag-mean(): Average (for all measures performed on the subjects) of the variable 'fBodyBodyGyroJerkMag-mean()'

+fBodyBodyGyroJerkMag-std(): Average (for all measures performed on the subjects) of the variable 'fBodyBodyGyroJerkMag-std()'